 Article 1 Everyone under 18 years of age has all the rights in this Convention.
 Article 2 The Convention applies to everyone whatever their race, religion, abilities, whatever they think or say and whatever type of family they come from.
 Article 3 All organisations concerned with children should work towards what is best for each child.
 Article 4 Governments should make these rights available to children.
 Article 5 Governments should respect the rights and responsibilities of families to direct and guide their children so that, as they grow, they learn to use their rights appropriately.
 Article 6 All children have the right of life.
 Governments should ensure that children survive and develop healthily.
-Article 9 Children should not be separated from their parents Article 9 Article 12 Children should not be separated from their parents Children have the right to say what they think should happen, when adults are making decisions that affect them, and to have their opinions taken into account.
-Children have the right to say what they think should happen, when adults are making decisions that affect them, and to have their
+Article 9 Children should not be separated from their parents Article 12 Children have the right to say what they think should happen, when adults are making decisions that affect them, and to have their opinions taken into account.
+A -11 - 12 Article 13 Children have the right to get and to share information as long as the information is not damaging to them or to others.